youdie323323/js-confuser-cff-deobfuscator/README.md

 ## Instruction

 1. Download and unzip this project
-2. Open terminal under unzipped file, then paste and enter:
+2. Open a terminal in the unzipped directory, then paste and enter:

 ```bash
 npm install
 ```

-And then put the code to deobfuscate, for `input/obfuscated.js`
+And then put the code to deobfuscate at `input/obfuscated.js`

 And then run `index.ts` with:
 ```bash
 npx tsx index.ts
 ```

-You got your terminal printed like:
+You will see output like:

 <details>